19 zip codes·Updated June 2026

 30316$2,000/mo

-Get rental comps for any property in Atlanta
+Comps for any address in Atlanta

 Median Asking Rent by Bedroom